sashankvempati/RoomApp/index.md

 ### What problem am I trying to solve?
-So here's the problem that I have noticed.
-I decided to go to the library for a couple of days during final exams week in my college to see the availability of space.
-Here are the results:
+Here's the problem I noticed in my college.
+I have heard from people about my college library having almost no spots available during exam seasons like midterms and finals weeks.
+I decided to go survey the library for a couple of days during final exams week to see the availability of space, and here are the results:

+For those who do not/ have not gone to ucsd, Each floor represents a different type of study environment.
+In the first two floors, normal talking and discussion is allowed.
+Floors 4- 7 allow whispering but overall should quiet.
+The eighth floor, talking is not allowed at all and should be completely quiet.

+As you can see from the pictures above, you can see that floors 1, 2, and 8 are usually the busiest.
+Based on the type of study environment, my hypothesis is that students like to have active discussion with each other.
+They also like studying in the 8th floor because there would be no disturbance and has a better ambience compared to other floors.

+Based on my observations, I have come up with a few hypotheses:
+- Students like to have active discussions when studying/ working
+- They would like having a quiet environment
+- They would prefer having a good room ambience when doing work

+In order to have all these, reserving study rooms seems like the best option.
+Except, these reservations get filled up even faster on average.

+This is a snapshot I took of the study room reservations webpage on a normal day at 4:00 pm (when there are no exams or major projects due):

 ### What are my customer pain points?

 ### What are my customer gains?